Davies earns bronze for Scotland

 Newspaper review: Scotland's front pages

-A selection of your pictures from around Scotland
+A selection of your photographs taken across Scotland

 Join the BBC's referendum debate audience

 Apply to take part in a TV referendum debate